Query Rewriting via LLMs: Token Probability Driven Rewrite

 \section{Token Probability Driven Rewrite}

-A key challenge when using LLMs is ``hallucinations'' -- the generation of responses that range from being mildly incorrect to completely made up.
-This is often due to the potential output tokens having low confidence, which in turn results in ``confusing" the LLM and generating suboptimal outputs.
-In order to have a robust approach for such cases, we take inspiration from the code generation literature~\cite{CodeGen}.
-Specifically, we propose a \textit{Monte Carlo Tree Search}~(MCTS) based decoding approach to search for a sequence of LLM-generated tokens that results in both a valid query rewrite as well as performance improvements.
+A key challenge with LLMs is ``hallucinations'' -- responses that range from being mildly incorrect to completely made up.
+This is often due to the output tokens having low confidence, which ``confuse" the LLM and generate suboptimal outputs~\cite{hallucinations}.
+To have a robust approach for such cases, we take inspiration from the code generation literature~\cite{CodeGen}.
+Specifically, we propose a \textit{Monte Carlo Tree Search}~(MCTS) based decoding approach to search for a sequence of LLM-generated tokens that results in both a valid query rewrite and performance improvements.
+While MCTS has been previously used for \emph{ordering} rule applications in query rewrites~\cite{Learned_Rewrite}, our goal is to guide the LLM in \emph{exploring} these rewrites.

 This approach models the problem of query rewriting as a decision tree denoting a \textit{Markov Decision Process (MDP)}~\cite{mdp}.
 The root node of the tree corresponds to the initial prompt.
+Figure~\ref{fig:mcts} illustrates one such example tree.
 An edge from a parent node to a child represents a possible token generated by the LLM and is associated with a value denoting the probability of generating this token given the path taken thus far.
+This is illustrated by the text (token) and number (probability), on the left and right side respectively, of an edge in Figure~\ref{fig:mcts}.
 Here, each edge can be considered as an \textit{action} of the MDP.
-A node is considered \textit{terminal} if the incoming edge corresponds to the “;” token, signalling end of the textual query.
+A node is considered \textit{terminal} if the incoming edge corresponds to the “;” token, signaling end of the textual query.

 The \textit{state} of a node $n$ is represented by the partial rewrite created by following the path from the root to $n$ -- it is obtained by concatenating the tokens on this path.
 The root's state is an empty rewrite, and each terminal node's state is a complete rewritten query.
+For example, the state of Node~4 in the example decision tree shown in Figure~\ref{fig:mcts} is the partial rewrite \texttt{``select * from''}.

-Given that the vocabulary sizes of LLMs are upward of hundreds of thousands of tokens, it may become very expensive (in both financial and computational costs) to construct the entire tree.
+Given the hundreds of thousands of tokens in LLM vocabularies, it may be very expensive (both financially and computationally) to construct the entire tree.
 It is therefore essential to significantly reduce the token search space while exploring the tree for valid rewrites.
 This is precisely the purpose of MCTS which applies an \textit{Upper Confidence Bound}~(UCB) heuristic~\cite{ucb} to identify the best paths in a tree without computing the entire tree.